 You may boil it for longer if you want it to be slightly more thick.
 The consistency of basundi is not as thick as rabri but must be runny yet slightly on the thicker side of pouring consistency.

-6. Add cardamom powder, nutmeg powder and saffron.
+6. Add ¼ teaspoon cardamom powder, 1 pinch nutmeg powder and saffron infused milk.
 Stir well and cook for a minute.
+Taste test and add more condensed milk for sweeter basundi.

-Transfer to a bowl and cool completely.
-Then chill basundi for at least 2 hours if you prefer to serve as a chilled dessert.
-You can also serve it warm with pooris.
+Transfer Basundi to a serving bowl and cool completely.
+Then chill it for at least 2 hours if you prefer to serve as a chilled dessert.
+You can also serve it warm with poori.

-- Consistent stirring is very key while boiling the milk to prevent the milk solids getting scorched at the bottom.
+- Consistent stirring is key while boiling the milk.
+This prevents the milk solids getting scorched at the bottom.
 Scorched milk will alter the taste of your basundi.

 - Use full fat milk as it is the key ingredient to thick and delicious dessert.
 Avoid low fat or diluted milk to make this.

-- Adjust the amount of sugar to suit your taste.
+- Adjust the amount of sugar or condensed milk to suit your taste.

 - You can skip condensed milk in the recipe and use real ingredients like full fat milk and sugar.